mebobby2/book-ms/resources/README.md

 6. ```docker service create --name books-ms-app --network books-ms-nw --publish 8080:8080 --env SERVICE_NAME=books-ms --env DB_HOST=books-ms-db 10.100.198.200:5000/books-ms```

 ### Why can't we use docker-compose?
-Docker-compose requires version 1.25 of docker API, which uses e.g. ```docker stack deploy --compose-file docker-compose.yml``` commands.
+Docker-compose requires version 1.25 of docker API to deploy to a swarm, which uses e.g. ```docker stack deploy --compose-file docker-compose.yml``` commands.
 We are using 1.24, and can't upgrade because we are on an older version of Ubuntu.
 Hence, we have to switch to using manual deployments using ```docker service``` commands.

 ## Helpful Commands
 * ```ll target/scala-2.10``` - list files in a directory.